ministrike3/GradeDistributionCourseExplorer/README.md

 Click on class and see grade distributions by professor.

-Combine data from multiple semesters rather then just the one included rn
+**NEXT IN LINE THIS IS IMPORTANT** Combine data from multiple semesters rather then just the one included rn

 ##Changelog

+**1/5/17: **Each course number is now linked to the course explorer site so visitors can navigate there for more info

+**1/5/17: **Added a column for the names of classes, not just course numbers.

 **1/5/17:** Added new pages to the site + a navigation bar to allow people to look at classes that fulfill certain Gen-Ed requirements